ananyabchetia/disabilityssi/README.md

 ## Challenges
 1. Time!
 We were given only a week to finish.
 Possible sources I wanted to speak to before the due date:
-2. Rich Couture, spokesperson for AFGE SSA General Committee, a union that represents 42,000 Social Security employees nationally.
+2. I am still waiting to speak to Rich Couture, a spokesperson for AFGE SSA General Committee.
+The AFGE SSA General Committee is a union that represents 42,000 Social Security employees nationally.

 ## Gratitude
 Interviews were not necessary for this project but I realized a good data story can only happen when you talk to sources.
 I am forever grateful to have interviewed Suzzie.
 She was so honest and patient when I would ask her clarifying questions.